neilarphy/meet.anatoliy.bannikov/README.md

 ## Customization

+### Current Information

+This portfolio has been customized with Anatoliy Bannikov's professional information:

+- Personal information and contact details
+- Work experience at Zentist, KPMG, and Fortum
+- Skills in AI/RPA, Python, Automation, and more
+- Certifications and education from Nazarbayev University

-### Update Your Information
+### Update Information

-Edit the following components to add your personal information:
+Edit the following components to update information:

-- `components/hero.tsx` - Your name and title
+- `components/hero.tsx` - Name and title
 - `components/about.tsx` - About section
-- `components/skills.tsx` - Your skills
+- `components/skills.tsx` - Skills and technologies
 - `components/experience.tsx` - Work experience
-- `components/projects.tsx` - GitHub projects (update username)
+- `components/projects.tsx` - GitHub projects
-- `components/certifications.tsx` - Your certifications
+- `components/certifications.tsx` - Certifications
 - `components/contact.tsx` - Contact information

-### GitHub Projects Integration

-In `components/projects.tsx`, replace `'your-github-username'` with your actual GitHub username to automatically fetch your repositories.

 ## Tech Stack